karinlag/2013-07-Oslo/python-programming/1_Data_Types.md

 ## Dictionaries

-Recall our file data.dat which contained our current-voltage data and also some metadata.
+Recall our file data.dat which contained our experiment data and also some metadata.
 We were able to import the data as a list, but clearly the list type is not the optial choice for a data model.
 The dictionary is a much better choice.
 A python dictionary is a collection of key-value